-It’s not always easy to find Black History Month resources that help children learn about black British history.
+It’s not always easy to find Black History Month ideas that help children learn about black British history.

 Patrice Lawrence’s novel Diver’s Daughter offers a valuable opportunity to help pupils discover more about the diversity of the people who lived in England during the Tudor times.

-By exploring the experiences of characters whose stories are not always told, and contrasting them with their own rights and freedoms, this Black History Month idea for schools enables KS2 children to develop empathy alongside their historical knowledge and understanding.
+By exploring the experiences of characters whose stories are not always told, and contrasting them with their own rights and freedoms, these Black History Month ideas for schools enable KS2 children to develop empathy alongside their historical knowledge and understanding.

 What they’ll learn

-- How to ask questions that are relevant to historical enquiry
+- Ask questions that are relevant to historical enquiry

-- How to compare ideas about life today with ideas about life in the past
+- Compare ideas about life today with ideas about life in the past

 - Study British history beyond 1066